New Years revelries muted by virus as curtain draws on 2020

 A few families gathered in Madrid’s sunny central Puerta de Sol square to listen to the rehearsal of the traditional ringing of the bells that is held at midnight.
 They followed the Spanish custom of eating 12 grapes with each stroke of the bells before police cleared the area that normally hosts thousands of revelers.

-The ritish government, trying to juggle the twin challenges of a pandemic and the UK’s definitive split from the EU, ran ads imploring the public to “see in the New Year safely at home.”
-Most of England’s population is under lockdown measures in an attempt to slow the spread of the new virus variant.
+The British government, juggling the twin occasions of New Year’s Eve and the U.K.’s definitive split from the EU, ran ads imploring the public to “see in the New Year safely at home.”
+Most of England’s population is under tight restrictions that prohibit the mixing of households and shut pubs and restaurants.

 Many around the world looked toward 2021 with hope, partly due to the arrival of vaccines that offer a chance of beating the pandemic.